The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: RQ1: Common Issues in Ansible Usage

 \subsubsection{Interviews}

-\textit{Scalability limitations} (n = 8) were frequently mentioned by participants managing large infrastructures.
-B1 stated: ``When you run a playbook for like 100 hosts, it gets really confusing trying to make sense of the messages.''.
-Participants specifically described problems related to \textit{managing inventories} (n = 1) and \textit{code awareness} (n = 4) in large projects.
-A related source of concern was \textit{slow execution} (n = 7).
-While some liked the simplicity of SSH-based workflows, a few individuals cited \textit{agentless} (n = 4) as detrimental in high-volume scenarios.
-E4 was particularly direct: ``It does not scale when you start to manage 100th of servers, it becomes slow because there is no agent.''.
+Participants managing large infrastructures frequently reported \textit{scalability limitations} (n=7).
+B1 stated: ``When you run a playbook for like 100 hosts, it gets really confusing trying to make sense of the messages''.
+Participants specifically described problems related to \textit{code awareness} (n=4) in large projects.
+A related source of concern was \textit{slow execution} (n=8).
+While some liked the simplicity of SSH-based workflows, a few individuals cited \textit{agentless} (n=4) as detrimental in high-volume scenarios.
+E4 was particularly direct: ``It does not scale when you start to manage hundreds of servers, it becomes slow because there is no agent.''

-\subsection{Maintenance}
+\subsubsection{\textbf{Maintenance}}

-\emph{Maintenance} challenges appear in 683 posts, which corresponds to about 3\% of the total of recent posts.
+challenges appear in 750 posts, which corresponds to about 3.1\% of the total of recent posts.